 Evaluating and Improving Your EBP Efforts

 The development of EBP has occurred in concert with the development of electronic databases that allow clinicians to efficiently access research evidence.
 In the late 1990s Sackett and Straus3 described the use of an evidence cart on hospital ward rounds to facilitate access to research evidence within seconds of indentifying a clinical question.
 The cart consisted of a notebook computer with a CD-ROM drive; a computer projector with a collapsing projection screen; compact discs of MEDLINE, two reference books, and the Cochrane Library; several textbooks, and hard and electronic copies of critically appraised topics (CATs) created by the medical team.
 After one attempt to push the cumbersome cart from room to room (as intended), it was parked in a team meeting room.
 Despite its lack of mobility, the cart enhanced residents' EBP activity because it increased the accessibility of research evidence.

 Resources for EBP increased as the Internet and computing power developed.
-PubMed was launched by the U.S. National Library of ...
+PubMed was launched by the U.S. National ...